 Safety is a big consideration for a trip, so it’s a good question!

-Located on the northern coast of Florida, Jacksonville sees over 20 million visitors per year.
+Located on the northern coast of Florida, Jacksonville is the largest city in the state and sees over 20 million visitors per year.

 From locals to travelers, it can be tough to understand whether a large city will be safe.

 Compared to other major cities, Jacksonville does have a fairly high crime rate.
 But that doesn’t automatically turn it into an unsafe city.